eloquent/enumeration/README.md

 handle_http_request(HTTPRequestMethod::POST(), 'http://example.org/', 'foo=bar&baz=qux');
 ```

-Each member is actually a singleton instance of the enumeration class itself
+For each member of the enumeration, a single instance of the enumeration class
-(that is, an instance of *HTTPRequestMethod* in the above example).
-This means
+is instantiated (that is, an instance of *HTTPRequestMethod* in the above
-that strict comparison (===) can be used to determine which member has been
+example).
+This means that strict comparison (===) can be used to determine
-passed to a function:
+which member has been passed to a function:

 ```php
 <?php